vvisvanathan/sitbit/README.md

 [Details][phase-six]

 ### Bonus Features (TBD)
-- [ ] Users can customize their account settings and set accounts to private
+- [ ] Users can customize their dashboard and account settings
-- [ ] Users can customize their dashboard
 - [ ] Users can track and view their 'Calories Gloriously Consumed'
 - [ ] Users can track and view their 'Net Calories'
 - [ ] Users can set and view a custom 'Target Weight'